It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 Good.

-first I want to say to you, thank you.
+I just called today because first I wanted to say to you, thank you.

-I listen to the EIB network all the time, and most of the time I listen to it just for objectiveness, because I am a African American Democrat.
+I listen to the EIB network all the time, and most of the time I listen to it just for objectiveness because I am an African-American Democrat.

-However, I voted for Mark Schauders and for Mitch Daniels in the state of Indiana.
+However, I voted for Mark Showdowns and for Mitch Daniels in the state of Indiana.

 Wow.

-And the reason and the reason I say that is because I voted for Barack Obama, but I didn't vote for Barack Obama because Barack Obama was black.
+And the reason I say that is because I voted for Barack Obama, but I didn't vote for Barack Obama because Barack Obama was black.

-I'm not going to ever sit down and lure myself into vote for a man just because he's black.
+I'm not going to ever sit down and lower myself into voting for a man just because he's black.

-When I sat and listened to him, and I looked in his eyes and I look felt went deep into my heart, I believed him.
+When I sat and listened to him, and I looked in his eyes, and I felt went deep into my heart, I believed him.

-And had I felt the same way about McCain, I'd have done the same thing.
+And had I felt the same way about McCain, I would have done the same thing.

 I felt that way about Mitch Daniels.